-Comprehensive & Compliant: The course offers a complete, year-long study of math connections found in the real world providing the substantive educational content that qualifies it as an approved ESA EFA purchase.
+Comprehensive & Compliant: The course offers a complete, year-long study of math connections found in the real world providing the substantive educational content that qualifies it as a great ESA EFA purchase.

 Promotes True Engagement: We go beyond memorization to foster a genuine, lasting interest in math through interactive and captivating content.